Aliases for UBE3A Gene

 Previous HGNC Symbols for UBE3A Gene

 This gene encodes an E3 ubiquitin-protein ligase, part of the ubiquitin protein degradation system.
 This imprinted gene is maternally expressed in brain and biallelically expressed in other tissues.
 Maternally inherited deletion of this gene causes Angelman Syndrome, characterized by severe motor and intellectual retardation, ataxia, hypotonia, epilepsy, absence of speech, and characteristic facies.
 The protein also interacts with the E6 protein of human papillomavirus types 16 and 18, resulting in ubiquitination and proteolysis of tumor protein p53.
 Alternative splicing of this gene results in three transcript variants encoding three isoforms with different N-termini.
 Additional transcript variants have been described, but their full length nature has not been determined. [provided by RefSeq, Jul 2008]

 GeneCards Summary for UBE3A Gene

 UBE3A (Ubiquitin Protein Ligase E3A) is a Protein Coding gene.
-Diseases associated with UBE3A include angelman syndrome and papilloma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
-GO annotations related to this gene include ubiquitin-protein transferase activity and transcription coactivator activity.
-An important paralog of this gene is HERC5.
+Diseases associated with UBE3A include Angelman Syndrome and Angelman Syndrome Due To A Point Mutation.
+Among its related pathways are Androgen receptor signaling pathway and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and transcription coactivator activity.
+An important paralog of this gene is HECTD2.